-- 1. Students that achieve very good grades (at least 80% overall score) may be given the option of jumping PC2 and passing directly into PC3.
+- 1. Students that achieve very good grades (at least 80% overall score) may be given the option of jumping a level.
 However, only professional students will be considered i.e. those students that have good attendance, participated well in class activities, and shown their teachers that they are motivated and can work hard enough to make this jump. - 2.
-If a student has the highest overall score in the level, AND a strong recommendation from all of their teachers, AND professional behaviour, they may skip a level.
+If a student has the highest overall score in the level, AND a strong recommendation from all of their teachers, AND professional behaviour, they may jump a level.
 Long-term, it will not help to jump a level and then fail through not being ready.